-Dr. Sébastien Fortin PhD is a regular researcher at the Centre de recherche du CHU de Québec-Laval University, Director of a pharmaceutical chemistry laboratory located at the Hôpital Saint-François d’Assise, and Assistant Professor at Laval University’s School of Pharmacy.
+Dr. Sébastien Fortin PhD is a regular researcher at the Centre de recherche du CHU de Québec-Laval University, Director of a pharmaceutical chemistry laboratory located at the Hôpital Saint-François d’Assise, and Associate Professor at Laval University’s School of Pharmacy.
 He is author and co-author of 28 publications and co-inventor of 3 patents on the technologies that he develops.
 Dr. Fortin is the recipient of several awards and honors, including the Jean-François St-Denis Fellowship in Cancer Research from the Canadian Institutes of Health Research (CIHR) and the 2011 award for the best doctorate in cotutelle awarded by the Ministère des Relations internationales and the Consulat général de France à Québec.
 His research focuses on the design and development of new anticancer agents for use in personalized medicine.

 Development of new drugs for personalized cancer chemotherapy